new speaking skills and techniques.

 Firstly, the safety of the students is paramount.
 We do not allow our coaches to conduct any activities unless the students are safe.

 Secondly, the students need to have fun.
-We have no illusions that these are our students’ school holidays, afternoons and weekends, and that the only way they’ll listen and pick up skills is by enjoying themselves.
-We use a range of techniques to ensure that the students maintain their attention by mixing up theory with practice, and by using games that teach public speaking without the students even realising that they’re actually being taught something new.
+We have no illusions that these are our students' school holidays, and that the only way they'll listen and pick up skills is by enjoying themselves.
+We use a range of techniques to ensure that the students maintain their attention by mixing up theory with practice, and by using games that teach public speaking without the students even realising that they're actually being taught something new.

 Thirdly, the students should learn.
 Importantly, we believe in learning by doing - that students will only walk away with a new set of skills if they have had the opportunity to practice them.
 This is why we keep class sizes small - to ensure that every student has an opportunity to speak, and that every student gets ample personalised feedback so they can improve.